thunderrabbit/robnugen-journal-entries/2025/05/03state-of-my-life-address.md

 23. I'm hoping when this entry is parsed by my perl journal, it will show up with hiragana as the counters
 24. I just created an Issue for that https://github.com/thunderrabbit/Perl_driven_calendar_journal_from_2012/issues/24
 25. I'm nearing completion of I'M FINE (the version that stays scientific and focuses just on the personal value of noticing emotions)
-26.Deneys just turned in his thoughts after reading my draft but I haven't parsed them yet.
+26. Deneys just turned in his thoughts after reading my draft but I haven't parsed them yet.
 27. I expect to get some notes from Jacob as well.
 28. I reached out to Hassan who's on standby for my final manuscript #wooohoooooo
 29. I'm not sure when I'll be back in OZ, but I'll be back